 STRIPS

-The process of trading the coupon of a bond seperately from the principal (or body) is known as 'stripping’.
-The resulting products are referred to as 'STRIPS' (Seperate Trading of Registered Interest and Principal Securities).
+The process of trading the coupon of a bond separately from the principal (or body) is known as 'stripping’.
+The resulting products are referred to as 'STRIPS' (Separate Trading of Registered Interest and Principal Securities).
 All Dutch bonds are strippable.

-Stripping a bond generates seperate cash flows: a series of annual coupon payments and the single redemption at maturity.
-Acquiring seperate cash flows might be interesting for investors who want to match liabilities at a specific time in the future, without being confronted with reinvestment risk in the meantime due to coupon payments.
+Stripping a bond generates separate cash flows: a series of annual coupon payments and the single redemption at maturity.
+Acquiring separate cash flows might be interesting for investors who want to match liabilities at a specific time in the future, without being confronted with reinvestment risk in the meantime due to coupon payments.
 Furthermore, STRIPS can be an appropriate instrument to adjust an investment portfolio.

 STRIPS, just like bonds, are subject to the Dutch law on securities.
 The procedure for settlement and payment of the coupons and redemptions is equal to that of regular bonds.
 Trades in STRIPS take place on Euronext among other platforms.